Free Stock Profit Calculator

-Calculating stock profit is conceptually simple but gets more nuanced once you account for commissions, taxes, and different holding periods.
+Calculating stock profit is conceptually simple but gets more detailed once you account for commissions, taxes, and different holding periods.
 At its core, stock profit equals sale proceeds minus cost basis.
 Your cost basis is the total amount you paid to acquire the shares, including any commissions.
 Your sale proceeds are the total amount you received from selling, minus any sell-side fees.

 According to Wikipedia's entry on capital gains, a capital gain is the profit realized from the sale of a non-inventory asset that was purchased at a cost amount lower than the sale amount.
 In the context of stocks, this means any appreciation in share price between your purchase date and sale date, adjusted for transaction costs.